-Behaviour Policy and Parental Links.
+Positive Behaviour Policy and Parental Links

-The support and co-operation of parents are very important elements in achieving the aims of our positive discipline policy.
-Parents need to be aware of how important the school views their role and responsibility in helping us achieve these aims.
+The support and co-operation of parents is a very important element in achieving the aims of our positive discipline policy.
+Parents need to be aware of how important the school feel in their role and responsibility in helping us achieve these aims.

-Opportunities to build parental involvement will take many forms, e.g. through the promotion of our rewards system, questionnaires, Individual Education Plans, reports, informal notes in books, school trips and face-to-face meetings at formal parents meetings.
+Opportunities to build parental involvement will take many forms eg through the promotion of our rewards system, written communications, reports, informal notes in books by their child receiving certificates or prizes in class or at assembly, trips and face to face meeting at formal parents' meetings.